ARE2020-G1G2/saturn/blog.md

 ## WEEK 6
 _Friday, March 27 2020_

-  During this week, we created our log book to send
+  During this week, we created our log book to send and continued our research especially on the trajectory of a particule.
+Safiya with her research start to code in python (available in code's part) in order to get a visual of this tragectory.